-By: Russell Moore, Solutions Architect, and Josh Berry, Senior Technology Manager
+By: Josh Berry, Senior Technology Manager

 If you’re running Windows Server 2003 with IIS 6.0 with WebDAV enabled, a recently-discovered exploitable vulnerability allows a remote attacker to run code against the application software and take control of the machine.
 The attacker could inject code and commands and get feedback, taking control of operating system level functions.
 This means that your critical data and intellectual property are at risk of compromise.

 Since Server 2003 is no longer supported by Microsoft, this issue will only get worse.
 This is just the first exploitable vulnerability – it will not be the last.

 The recently released CVE-2017-7269 is a newly-discovered exploitable vulnerability affecting Windows Server 2003 R2.
 Active exploit code is available now; the vulnerability was reportedly exploited in the wild in July or August of 2016.
 The vulnerable configuration requires that WebDAV be enabled and Internet Information Services (IIS) 6.0 is in use.
 An estimated 60,000 servers are potentially affected.

 The best way to detect this and other vulnerabilities is to know what is in your environment – maintain an up-to-date inventory of systems and devices, along with their end-of-life and end-of-support dates and upgrade paths.

 Vulnerability scans are also essential to detecting vulnerabilities in your environment.
 Ensure your scanner software is up to date so that it is checking for the latest vulnerabilities or engage a reliable and experienced third party to perform the scans.

 If you can’t take your 2003 servers out of production or upgrading isn’t likely in the near term, and you have a web application that requires WebDAV, you have options.
 Additional security controls can be implemented to reduce the attack footprint and help prevent exploitation of the vulnerability.